April 13th 2019 – The Story of Hazeldean

 We have chosen a selection of historic prints from our photo collection and matched them to the Stittsville of today.
 You are invited to drop in at the Library during operating hours anytime during the month of February and enjoy the scenes.
 Would you recognize the location of some of the old photos?

 Stittsville Public Library

 Join us at this Heritage Day celebration of old time cooking.
 Before the days of electric ovens, microwaves and prepared and frozen foods, domestic science was an important aspect of our learning and survival.
 Could you survive today cooking on a wood-burning stove with simple directions such a “moderate oven” or “pinch of salt” ?

-Our volunteers will be dressed with aprons and ready to offer you a taste of bygone cooking with samples gleaned from old cook books & recipes.
+Our volunteers will be ready to offer you a taste of bygone cooking with samples gleaned from old cook books & recipes.
 There will also be displays of heritage publications and utensils.
 Do you have an antique utensil at home – we invite you to bring it along to display.
 Our presentation will be held in the Grace Thompson meeting room at the Ottawa Public Library Stittsville Branch on Saturday February 16 2016 at 1:30 pm.
 Parking and refreshments are free.
 Please tell a neighbour and bring a friend.

 The Goulbourn Township Historical Society AGM and dinner is scheduled on Saturday January 19th 2019 at St. Andrew’s Presbyterian Church, 2 Mulkins Street, Stittsville.
 A delicious dinner will be served at noon with the meeting to begin around 1 pm.